wondering-packet/learning-vault/Git/Exercises/E006b - Recovering Commits.md

 585eb96 undo4: added feature 1
 ```

+Again, if you needed to roll back in real world, you will ALWAYS do a revert instead which:
+1. Preserves commit history.
+2. Doesn't cause any divergence b/w .

-6. Push - a normal push will not work because of divergent history b/w local & remote (note that our remote still has all this week's commit)
+3. Push - a normal push will not work because of divergent history b/w local & remote (note that our remote still has all this week's commit)

 ```bash
 git push --force-with-lease